 Chicken Chilaquiles Casserole

-This tasty variation on traditional Mexican chilaquiles combines layers of fried corn tortilla strips with chicken simmered in a creamy, cilantro-lime sauce and a topping of melted Monterey Jack cheese.
+This tasty variation on traditional Mexican chilaquiles is a layered combination of fried tortilla strips, chicken, cilantro-lime sauce and melted cheese.

 - 6 (6-inch) corn tortillas (see gluten free notes below)